tredontho/purescript-book/text/chapter11.md

 type Doc = Reader Level String
 ```

- 1. (Easy) Write a function `line` which renders a function at the current indentation level.
+ 1. (Easy) Write a function `line` that renders a function at the current indentation level.
 Your function should have the following type:

      ```haskell
      line :: String -> Doc